Cirkit Designer Logo

 Key Technical Details

-Maximum Continuous Current 15A per channel
+• Continuous Current: 15A per channel

-Peak Current 30A per channel (for short durations)
+• Peak Current: 30A per channel (for short durations)

-Communication Interfaces USB, TTL Serial, RC, Analog
+• Communication Protocols: USB, TTL Serial, RC, Analog

 Pin Configuration and Descriptions